 Other recent studies, including in Pharmacopsychiatry and the Canadian Journal of Clinical Pharmacology, underscore such concern, having determined that the negative impact—or "transfer"—of SSRI and SNRI antidepressants across the placenta was "substantial," with well-documented adverse effects: "Neonates [or newborns] exposed at term to selective serotonin (SSRI) or serotonin-norepinephrine reuptake inhibitors (SNRI) medications," note the authors of the Canadian study, "may encounter symptoms such as irritability, rigidity, tremor and respiratory distress....
 Preliminary evidence suggests that the very early respiratory symptoms may not be part of discontinuation but rather part of a reversible form of persistent pulmonary hypertension of the newborn."

 Put another way, untreated depression in pregnant mothers correlates with diminished head and body growth in newborns, but antidepressant treatment for the same population correlates with a larger reduction in head growth, a sizeable risk of premature birth, and "substantial" knock-on effects in the newborn, including cognitive impairment, respiratory distress, and hypertension.

-I'm glad the authors of the Dutch study have brought greater attention to prenatal depression.
-However, their findings about the effects of antidepressants on newborns don't suggest that such drugs are a viable remedy or acceptable risk to either mother or child.
+It's good that the authors of the Dutch study have brought greater attention to prenatal depression.
+Their findings about the effects of antidepressants on newborns don't however suggest that such drugs are a viable remedy or acceptable risk to either mother or child.